domenico-simone/basics_metagenomics/QC_tutorial.md

 ## Aggregate Trimmomatic, raw/processed FastQC reports with MultiQC

-Let's aggregate everything for the boss' entertainment!
+Let's aggregate everything!
+What are your comments about the datasets and their processing?

 ```bash
 module load MultiQC/1.0